 Info: WI (Chris Baker- mail: Chris.Baker - AT - wetlands.org)

-Each partner responsible for a study area will perform the following
+Each partner responsible for a study area will perform the following tasks in their own study area:

-in study areas acting to fulfilling a quality control function on the
+The WP leader will guide partners working in study areas acting to fulfilling a quality control function on the engagement with stakeholder participants.

-Stakeholder participation will be supported by a Wetland Management
+Stakeholder participation will be supported by a Wetland Management Game that will also be developed within this WP.

-WP3 Natural and socio-economic
+WP3 Natural and socio-economic status

 Info: ESPOL (Maria del Pilar Cornejo de Grunauer - mail: pcornejo - AT - espol.edu.ec)

-WP4 Management practices and institutional
+WP4 Management practices and institutional setting

 Info: UNESCO-IHE (Wim Douven - mail: w.douven - AT - unesco-ihe.org)

-WP5 Vulnerability assessment and
+WP5 Vulnerability assessment and scenario design

 Info: PIK (Fred Hattermann - mail: hattermann - AT - pik-potsdam.de)